saachko/rsschool-cv/cv.md

 * **Discord:** saachko

 ## About me
 I work as a Transport and Logistics Manager in Minsk, Belarus.
 My occupation is full of various tasks, extraordinary situations and communication with lots of people.
-It's rather interesting, but I'm always looking for something new to challenge and develope myself.
+It's rather interesting, but I'm always looking for something new to challenge and develop myself.
 This is the reason I've got to **RS School**.

 ## Skills
 * HTML